philemonnwanne/projects/mini-project/readme.md

 chmod +x /usr/local/bin/composer
 ```

-Next, verify the Composer version using the following command
+Next, verify the Composer version using the following command and enter `yes` to any prompt that appears
 ```php
 composer --version
 ```

+Say `yes` to any prompt that appears

 You should see the following output
 ```php